 Are you experiencing sticker shock?
-Even when the market is down, the number of zeros on a house's price tag makes buying a challenge for most people.
+The number of zeros on a house's price tag makes buying a challenge for most people.
 Still, with some effort and patience, there are ways to find a good house at a comparatively reasonable price.
-Here are some proven strategies, from the likely to the "don't try this if it's your first time buying a house:"
+Here are some proven strategies, from the likely to the "don't try this if it's your first time buying a house:

 Buy a fixer-upper, cheap.
 Houses that need work always sell for less, although you'll need to estimate the repair costs carefully to make sure it's a true bargain.
 Fixer-uppers that need only cosmetic work tend to get snapped up quickly.
 Get a contractor to check the place out if there's any chance you'll do a major remodel or it will need foundation or structural work.